Azure/azure-rest-api-specs/specification/sql/resource-manager/readme.md

 These settings apply only when `--tag=package-2014-04` is specified on the command line.

+APIs must only be added to this section when the API is publicly available in at least 1 production region and at least 1 generated client has been tested end-to-end.

 ``` yaml $(tag) == 'package-2014-04'
 input-file:
 - Microsoft.Sql/stable/2014-04-01/checkNameAvailability.json